sushiwt/sushiwt/README.md

 i'm interested in making games and websites (i also do drawing and 3d modelling as well)

-i'm currently learning gdscript (the godot programming language) and javascript
+i'm currently learning gdscript (the godot programming language)

 you can reach me on:
 - discord: sushiwt#0684